In order to spend more time in the water during your yacht charter vacation, it helps to follow these top tips to speed up your PADI certification.

 Ultimately, to fast track your PADI certification, you’ll want to equip yourself ahead of time with plenty of book smarts and a refined physical ability.
 By doing this, you’ll find yourself quickly progressing through the courses during your vacation.

-In order to find out more about charter yachts which feature dive centres and PADI certified dive instructors, please get in touch with your preferred charter broker.
+In order to find out more about charter yachts that feature dive centres and PADI-certified dive instructors, please get in touch with your preferred charter broker.

 Alternatively, take a look at all superyachts which come with diving equipment.